David Bairstow’s life took a downside turn after his retirement from cricket © Getty Images

 From 459 First-Class matches Bairstow held 961 catches and 138 stumpings.
-He effected six victims in an innings seven times in County Championship.
-This included seven catches against Derbyshire at Scarborough in 1982, which remains the Yorkshire record; it was also a shared Championship record (David East, Steve Marsh, and Jonathan Batty have subsequently done eight in an innings).
+He effected 6 victims in an innings 7 times in County Championship.
+This included 7 catches against Derbyshire at Scarborough in 1982, which remains the Yorkshire record; it was also a shared Championship record (David East, Steve Marsh, and Jonathan Batty have subsequently done 8 in an innings).

-However, he took four more catches in the second innings, and his tally of 11 victims from the match remains a Yorkshire record and a shared Championship record.
+However, he took 4 more catches in the second innings, and his tally of 11 victims from the match remains a Yorkshire record and a shared Championship record.
 For Yorkshire Bairstow also holds the records for most catches (904); he ranks fifth in the list of stumpings (130) and third in overall victims (1,034).

 No pushover with the bat, Bairstow scored 13,961 runs at 26.44 with ten hundreds.
-His four Tests fetched him 125 runs at 20.83 (along with 13 victims), but it was more as an “impact player” in the shorter format that he carved a niche of his own.
+His 4 Tests fetched him 125 runs at 20.83 (along with 13 victims), but it was more as an “impact player” in the shorter format that he carved a niche of his own.
 He was an excellent finisher, especially at domestic level (once must remember that English domestic cricket of the era was fiercely competitive).

 Born in Horton, Bradford, Bairstow went to Hanson Grammar School.
 He showed promise in both cricket and football at an early age, and even went on to represent Bradford City Association Football Club.
 Then, when he was supposed to appear for an English Literature A-level examination, he was summoned to play Gloucestershire.

 Special arrangements were made so that the 18-year old could sit for the test at 6 in the morning.
 He made his First-Class debut later that day in a star-studded Yorkshire line-up.
-He scored 15 and two, but held four catches, and never looked back.
+He scored 15 and 2, but held 4 catches, and never looked back.
 He played for two more seasons before earning the Yorkshire cap in 1973.

 After Glamorgan put up 349 for 7 at Middlesbrough in 1976, Bairstow scored 106 — his maiden First-Class hundred — to lift Yorkshire from 60 for 3 to 352 for 8.
 The match is remembered for Yorkshire’s famous 318-run chase in 55.2 overs, Geoff Boycott leading the way with a rampant 156 not out.